ajdawson/eofs/doc/index.rst

 This package requires as a minimum that you have numpy_ available, and requires setuptools_ for installation.
 The dask_ package is an optional dependency that will be used if `dask.array` is available and `dask` arrays are provided to the solver.
-The `eofs.cdms` meta-data enabled interface can only be used if the `cdms2` module is available.
-This module is distributed as part of the UV-CDAT_ project.
 The `eofs.iris` meta-data enabled interface can only be used if the iris_ package is available at version 1.2 or higher.
 The `eofs.xarray` meta-data enabled interface can only be used if the xarray_ package is installed.